MiguelCos/summarize_psm_tsv_fragpipe/README.md

 1. You probably had already downloaded this repo and initialized an RStudio project to execute the previous script...
 Then:
 2. Add the `protein.tsv` file from your Fragpipe search into the `data/` folder.
 3. Open the `normalize_peptide_abund_by_prot_abund.R` script.
-4. Click on `Source`, on the top right corned.
+4. Click on `Source`, on the top right corner.

 ### What does it do?